 Metal-Halide Projector Lamp

-In spite of advances in LED technology, metal-halide lamps remain the most common because they are bright and have high CRI (Color Rendering Index).
+Despite advances in LED technology, metal-halide lamps remain the most common because they are bright and have high CRI (Color Rendering Index).
 The drawbacks: they burn out after several thousand hours (2,000 to 5,000 hours), force projectors to use noisy cooling systems, and are notoriously expensive.
 On typical multimedia and home theater projectors, only a single lamp is used, and it will be encased in a housing.
 Typically, the entire housing assembly will be replaced, not just the lamp itself.
 The old lamp should be allowed to cool fully before attempting to remove it, and care should be taken not to touch the lens.
-Oils on your fingers can degrade the lens coating, potentially causing the lamp to explode when it is turned on.
-There is minimal risk of physical harm since the lamp will be sealed inside the projector, however it will mean buying a new lamp.
+Oils on your fingers can degrade the lens coating and potentially cause the lamp to explode when it is turned on.
+There is minimal risk of physical harm since the lamp will be sealed inside the projector; however, it will mean buying a new lamp.

 Rainbow effect is an artifact observed on many single-chip DLP-based projectors and is principally caused by the color wheel putting out different colors at different times.
 The effect is perceived as a rainbow trail in the corner of your peripheral vision as you move your eyes across image.
 As DLP technology has matured, faster-spinning wheels have significantly reduced this effect to the point people hardly notice it today.

-The screen door effect is an artifact produced to varying degrees by all imaging systems digital projector's use: DLP, 3LCD, and LCoS.
+The screen-door effect is an artifact produced to varying degrees by all imaging systems digital projector's use: DLP, 3LCD, and LCoS.
 It can be described as a grid pattern, and is caused by the physical space between the individual pixels.
-At a given resolution, LCD projectors tend to exhibit the most screen door effect and LCoS protectors the least.
+At a given resolution, LCD projectors tend to exhibit the most screen door effect and LCoS projectors the least.
 Apart from choice of imaging system, higher-resolution projectors typically produce less screen-door effect than lower-resolution models at a given image size.

 Throw ratio describes the relationship between the width of the screen and the distance between the projector and screen, with the first number representing the throw distance and the second the screen width.
 It is styled "throw distance:screen width", e.g.: "1.3:1".
-So, for example, a lens with a 1:1 throw ratio will produce a 4 foot-wide image at 4 foot from the screen.
-A “short throw” (or wide angle) lens with a 0.5:1 throw ratio will produce a 4 foot wide image at 2 feet from the screen.
-And, finally, a long throw (or telephoto) lens with a 3:1 throw ratio will produce a 4 feet wide image at 12 feet from the screen.
-Projectors with zoom lenses will specify throw ration as a range, e.g., "1.3:1 to 1.7:1".
-Unless otherwise noted, throw ration is based in the native aspect ratio of the projector.
+So, for example, a lens with a 1:1 throw ratio will produce a 4-foot-wide image at 4 feet from the screen.
+A “short throw” (or wide angle) lens with a 0.5:1 throw ratio will produce a 4-foot-wide image at 2 feet from the screen.
+And, finally, a long throw (or telephoto) lens with a 3:1 throw ratio will produce a 4-foot-wide image at 12 feet from the screen.
+Projectors with zoom lenses will specify throw ratio as a range, e.g., "1.3:1 to 1.7:1".
+Unless otherwise noted, throw ratio is based on the native aspect ratio of the projector.

-Multimedia and home theater projectors generally have throw rations of 0.3:1 or more at their widest setting and of 3:1 or tells at their most telephoto.
-Special short throw projectors will have a ratio of 0.5:1 or less.
-Interchangeable lens projectors will offer an assortment of lenses, covering ratios from 0.8:1 to 10:1 or more.
+Multimedia and home theater projectors generally have throw ratios of 0.3:1 or more at their widest setting and of 3:1 or less at their most telephoto.
+Special short-throw projectors will have a ratio of 0.5:1 or less.
+Interchangeable-lens projectors will offer an assortment of lenses, covering ratios from 0.8:1 to 10:1 or more.
 In some cases, add-on lenses can be purchased to increase or decrease the throw ratio of the stock lens.
 As with converter lenses for video cameras, distortion and other forms of image-quality reduction may result.